 Alongside the seemingly irrevocable shadow cast by Russia, Khabib’s homeland struggles with an insurgency that attempts to use faith as its main Machiavellian prop.
 Many argue (including myself) that the vast, limitless coffers of Saudi Arabia and other like-minded Gulf states fuel these insurgencies.
 Aside from oil, Salafism is SA’s chief export, especially to volatile regions with large Muslim populations such as Bosnia, Pakistan and Syria.

-Salafism is a hopelessly narrow, often draconian interpretation of Islam similar to Puritanism or Calvinism both in its dogged literalism and its suffocating approach to the tenets of faith.
-It also borrows heavily from Evangelism in its approach with many of its adherents constantly proselytizing ad nauseam online and elsewhere.
+Salafism is a hopelessly narrow, often draconian interpretation of Islam fueled by dogged literalism and a suffocating, superficial approach to the tenets of faith.
+Its decidedly evangelical approach finds its adherents constantly proselytizing ad nauseam online and elsewhere.
 Even Indonesia, the largest Muslim country in the world and a democracy to boot has had to deal with a dramatic rise in Salafism (Interestingly enough, Indonesia also elected a woman for president almost two decades ago).

 This is not to say that Khabib is under the pernicious spell of Salafism either.
 Salafism does, however, continue to have a dangerous influence in Dagestan and that is a legitimate cause for concern both for the region and, possibly, for Khabib himself.